-Most of the vibrational spectra have been focused on the XH stretch region, as this IR region has been most easily accessible in laboratories.
-Nevertheless, this paragraph illustrates how in principle all regions of the IR spectrum where PAHs absorb can be used to investigate geometries and intermolecular interactions.
+Most studies on vibrational spectra have focused on the XH stretch region, as this IR region has been the most easily accessible in laboratories.
+Nevertheless, we illustrate how in principle all regions of the IR spectrum that PAHs absorb can be used to investigate geometries and intermolecular interactions.
 Figure 7 displays the IR spectral regions with characteristic IR active modes for PAHs and water (clusters).
-The XH-stretch region can be used to probe the CH-π and OH-π interactions; the CH out-of-plane has been shown to be diagnostic for structure elucidation as described above.[52]
-Lastly, the far-IR excites water libration modes and could in theory, be used to investigate the intermolecular potential of the PAH and water subunits directly since the intermolecular modes are located in the far-IR.
+The XH-stretch region can be used to probe the CH-π and OH-π interactions; the CH out-of-plane has been shown to be diagnostic for structure elucidation as described above [52].
+Lastly, the far-IR excites water libration modes and could in theory be used to investigate the intermolecular potential of the PAH and water subunits directly since the intermolecular modes are located in the far-IR.